Skip to main content

 green yard - behind of my village home Camera : Xiaomi Model : 2014818 Location : Bongaon, West Bengal, India Snap Taken : 14 March 2016 Tags : Black & White Photography, Flowers & Plants photography, Landscape photography, Nature, Photography, This Post Was Published On My Steemit Blog .
 Please, navigate to steemit and cast a free upvote to help me if you like my post.
 First Time heard about Steemit ?
 Click Here To Know Everything About Steemit $3 Donation [Fixed] Donate $Any Amount

-One Black & White Photograph Daily for 30 days - Day #29
+One Black & White Photograph Daily for 30 days - Day #30

-In front of a park, a row of palm trees Camera : Nokia Model : N78 Location : Kolkata, West Bengal, India Snap Taken : 25 May 2009 Tags : Black & White Photography, Flowers & Plants photography, Landscape photography, Nature, Photography, This Post Was Published On My Steemit Blog .
+In front of a park, a jackfruit tree & a row of palm trees Camera : Nokia Model : N78 Location : Kolkata, West Bengal, India Snap Taken : 25 May 2009 Tags : Black & White Photography, Flowers & Plants photography, Landscape photography, Nature, Photography, This Post Was Published On My Steemit Blog .
 Please, navigate to steemit and cast a free upvote to help me if you like my post.
 First Time heard about Steemit ?
 Click Here To Know Everything About Steemit $3 Donation [Fixed] Donate $Any Amount

-Visiting deep inside the Sundarbans & spent days with Bawali - Episode #15
+Visiting deep inside the Sundarbans & spent days with Bawali - Episode #03

-In the last October-November I visited Sundarbans, the world's one of the largest mangrove forest.
+In the last October I visited Sundarbans, the world's one of the largest mangrove forest.
 It was also declared as world heritage site by UNESCO in 1997.
 In this forest a numerous wildlife species exist - birds, reptiles, fishes, amphibians and also the king of the forest "Royal Bengal Tiger".
 The ganges dolphins & crocodiles are also living in the canals of Sundarbans.
 Chital is a one kind of spotted deer living in this forest.
 The rural life in the area of this coastal forest is also very attractive.
 They basically maintain their lives by collecting honey, woods and fishes.
 In the native language they are called as Bawali.
 I spent some days with them.
-Here I share some of my tour photographs of Sundarbans and Bawali -- Jungle Look A Bawali is posing in front of my camera Camera : SONY Model : DSC-W710 Location : Sundarbans, West Bengal, India Snap Taken : 05 Nov 2017 To Be Continued...
-Episode : 01 , Episode : 02 , Episode : 03 , Episode : 04 , ...
+Here I share some of my tour photographs of Sundarbans and Bawali -- Cooking "Chicken Biryani" on the boat of Bawali, In a village of Sundarbans.
+We were preparing our journey to the deep forest.
+Camera : SONY Model : DSC-W710 Location : Sundarbans, West Bengal, India Snap Taken : 01 Nov 2017 To B...

-Visiting deep inside the Sundarbans & spent days with Bawali - Episode #19
+Visiting deep inside the Sundarbans & spent days with Bawali - Episode #05

 Back to Top